Background pattern

 • You have cancer

-Contact your doctor and dentist immediately if you experience any problems in your mouth or teeth, such as tooth loss, pain, or swelling, or difficulty in healing ulcers or discharge, as these may be signs of osteonecrosis of the jaw.
+Contact your doctor and dentist immediately if you experience any problems with your mouth or teeth, such as tooth loss, pain, or swelling, or difficulty healing of ulcers or discharge, as these could be signs of osteonecrosis of the jaw.

-Consult your doctor or pharmacist before taking Bondronat:
+Talk to your doctor or pharmacist before taking Bondronat:

-• if you are allergic to any other bisphosphonate
+• If you are allergic to any other bisphosphonate

-• if you have high or low levels of vitamin D or any other mineral
+• If you have high or low levels of vitamin D or any other mineral

-• if you have kidney problems
+• If you have kidney problems

 Children and adolescents

-Use of Bondronat with other medications
+Using Bondronat with other medicines

 • supplements containing calcium, magnesium, iron, or aluminum

-Bondronat with food and drinks
+Bondronat with food and drink

 Pregnancy and breastfeeding